Google PhD Fellowship

 Underrepresented groups

-At least two out of the four U of T nominees for this award must self-identify as a woman, Black/African descent, Hispanic/Latino/Latinx, Indigenous, and/or person with a disability.
+At least two out of the four U of T nominees for this award should self-identify as a woman, Black/African descent, Hispanic/Latino/Latinx, Indigenous, and/or person with a disability.

 Selection Criteria

 Applications are evaluated on the strength of the research proposal, research impact, student academic achievements, and leadership potential.
 Research proposals are evaluated for innovative concepts that are relevant to Google’s research areas, as well as aspects of robustness and potential impact to the field.
-Proposals should include the direction and any plans of where your work is going in addition to a comprehensive description of the research you are pursuing.
+The proposal should include the direction and any plans for where the applicant’s work is going in addition to a comprehensive description of the research they are pursuing.

 Research should align with Google AI Principles.